katherin26/Javascript-Diary/Object-Oriented-Programming/Notes.md

 ## **CLASS**

 ```
-In OOP, we need actually a way to generate so to create , new objects from our code and to do that in traditional OOP we used something called class.
+In OOP, we need actually a way to generate a  new object from our code and to do that in traditional OOP we used something called class.

 A class is like a blueprint which can be used to create new objects based on the rules described in the class,
-It's like an architecture where the architect develops a blueprint to exactly plan and describe a house, But the blueprint is really just an abstract plan like a set of rules but nothing tangible than you can actually touch.
+It's like an architecture where the architect develops a blueprint to exactly plan and describe a house, But the blueprint is really just an abstract plan like a set of rules but nothing tangible.

 But from that blueprint many real houses can then be built in the real world and with classes it's just the same.
 ```